Nexusoft/NexusMiner/README.md

 ### offsets.ini

-Change sieve offsets and sieve primes.
+Change sieve offsets and primorial.
 You probably don't want to change this unless you understand what is happening or want to experiment. see link in file for more info on primes.